-It is 16 October 1590 and as the sun sets over Naples, the composer Carlo Gesualdo sets in motion a gruesome plan.
+Classic FM Case Notes podcast: It is 16 October 1590 and as the sun sets over Naples, the composer Carlo Gesualdo sets in motion a gruesome plan.
 By the time the sun rises the next day, two people would be dead.
 But what happened that night?
-We investigate in the new episode of Case Notes

 This episode covers themes some listeners might find upsetting.
 This article contains images some people might find distressing.